laxmikantbpandhare/TRex-sp19-202-algorithmic-traders/journal/Week4-busipallavi-reddy.md

 ### What tasks did I work on / complete?

+- Added the sounds for coin and losing life
 - Worked with Prachi to draft the use cases.
 - Drafted the Activity Diagram for the T-Rex Game.
 - Drew the class diagram for the composite pattern.